-Enterprises are required to make quarterly provisional CIT payments (no later than the 30th day of the next quarter) based on estimates.
-If the provisional quarterly CIT payments account for less than 80% of the final CIT liability, the shortfall in excess of 20% is subject to late payment interest (currently as high as 11% per annum), counting from the deadline for payment of the fourth quarter CIT liability.
+Enterprises are required to make quarterly provisional CIT payments (no later than the 30th day of the next quarter) based on the quarterly business results.
+If the total amount of provisional quarterly CIT paid in the first 3 quarters of a tax year accounts for less than 75% of the final CIT liability for the year, any shortfall will be subject to late payment interest, counting from the deadline for payment of the quarter 3 provisional CIT liability. .

 Final payment of CIT is due with the final CIT return (i.e. the last day of the third month as of the ending date of a calendar year or a financial year).

 There are detailed regulations setting out penalties for various tax offences.
 These range from relatively minor administrative penalties to tax penalties amounting to various multiples of the additional tax assessed.

 In practice, imposition of penalties has been arbitrary and inconsistent.
 However, in recent periods there has been a much tougher stance adopted by the tax authorities.
 Hence, where tax is paid late (e.g. as a result of a tax audit investigation), there is a significant likelihood of penalties being imposed.

 Tax audits are carried out regularly and often cover a number of tax years.
 Prior to an audit, the tax authorities send the taxpayer a written notice specifying the timing and scope of the audit inspection.

 The general statute of limitations for imposing tax is ten years (effective 1 July 2013) and for penalties is five years.
 Where the taxpayer does not register for tax or commits evasion liable to criminal prosecution, the tax authorities can collect unpaid tax and penalties at any time.

 Transfer pricing is commonly discussed in the press, and the enterprises that are attracting the attention of the tax authority are generally multinational companies that have many inter-company transactions, have reported losses for many years, and/or are expanding businesses.